 CVE-2022-41043 | Microsoft Office Information Disclosure Vulnerability

 The vulnerability exists due to excessive data which is output by the application in Microsoft Office.
 Successful exploitation allows a local user to gain unauthorized access to sensitive information on the system.
 To illustrate, according to Microsoft, attackers could use this vulnerability to gain access to users’ authentication tokens.
+A vulnerability management software can prevent this from occurring.

 CVE-2022-37968 | Azure Arc-enabled Kubernetes cluster Connect Elevation of Privilege Vulnerability